varnish/Varnish-Book/varnish_sysadmin.rst

         Varnish has many different parameters which can be adjusted to make Varnish act better under specific workloads or with specific software and hardware setups.
-They can all be viewed with "param.show" in the management interface and set with the "-p" option passed to varnish - or directly in the management interface.
+They can all be viewed with ``param.show`` in the management interface and set with the ``-p`` option passed to Varnish - or directly in the management interface.

         Remember that changes made in the management interface are not stored anywhere, so unless you store your changes in a startup script, they will